yeoman/environment/readme.md

 });
 ```

-For advance usage, see [our API documentation](http://yeoman.github.io/environment)
+For advance usage, see [our API documentation](http://yeoman.github.io/environment).

 ## License

-BSD © Yeoman team
+BSD © Yeoman